What is ARC?

 Oh, and our newsletters also include memes!
 So many memes.

 Subscribe to get full access to our newsletter and website.
 Never miss an update.

 Sounds good, but can I see some samples?

 Sure!
-Here are some of our favorites, from over a year’s worth of weekly newsletters.
+Here are some of our favorites, from over two years’ worth of weekly newsletters.

 We have many more where those came from.
 Subscribe today and take your Chinese reading to the next level.

 John Pasden is a Shanghai-based linguist originally from Florida in the US.
 He worked at ChinesePod back in the day, before founding AllSet Learning and Mandarin Companion, and also did a masters in applied linguistics in Shanghai.
 He has lived in China for over two decades.
 You can also follow his thoughts on his blog at Sinosplice.com.